-VoLTE technology and 4G voice calling
+VoLTE technology - voice calling over 4G and 5G

 VoLTE stands for 'Voice over Long Term Evolution', which is part of mobile high-speed wireless communication standards.
 That means voice calls will work on 4G networks, and on our 5G network.

 Up until recently, voice calls would connect over 2G and 3G networks, while 4G has typically been used for data transmission.
 Enabling 4G Calling calls means better connectivity for the mobile network and, more importantly, better capacity.

 Key benefits of the Voice over Long-Term Evolution (VoLTE) upgrade, otherwise known as '4G Calling', includes reduced background noise on voice calls and quicker call connection.